Raghaveshwara Bharati: Vishwa Mangala Gou Grama Yatra

 Vishwa Mangala Gou Grama Yatra is an initiative organized covering many states which resulted in collection of over eight crores signatures over a petition seeking complete ban on cow slaughter.
 The petition was later submitted to Mrs. Pratibha Patil, the then President of India.

 Vishwa Gou Sammelana

-The World Cow Conference, which is the first of its kind involving the participation of over 20 lakh devotees of indigenous cow lovers from 11 different countries.
+The World Cow Conference, which involved the participation of over 20 lakh devotees of indigenous cow lovers from 11 different countries.

 Mangala Gou Yatra

 This movement, named after Mangal Pandey, the hero of first freedom struggle of 1857, mainly covered the states of South India and some places in neighboring Maharashtra to create an awakening among the masses on the need to preserve the indigenous cow breeds.

 Flood Relief

-Social help like flood relief is another key contribution of the Matha.
-Sri RamchandrapuraMatha's Bharatiya Gou Parivara team had completed a task of collecting and distributing about 25 loads of fodder, necessary items worth approximately four lakhs, one ton of rice, 18 tonnes of animal fodder, to the flood affected regions all over Karnataka.
+Social help like flood relief is another key contribution of the Maṭha.
+Sri Ramchandrapura Math's Bharatiya Gou Parivara team had completed a task of collecting and distributing about 25 loads of fodder, necessary items worth approximately four lakhs, one ton of rice, 18 tonnes of animal fodder, to the flood affected regions all over Karnataka.